Jump to content

 Electric motor drives

-Our focus areas in electric motor drives include both hardware configurations and advances control.
-From hardware point-of-view, are we working with active front end rectifiers, small DC-links drives, multi-level converters for drives, and combined inverter/charger solutions.
+Our focus areas in electric motor drives include both hardware configurations and advanced control.
+From hardware point-of-view, we are working with active front end rectifiers, small DC-links drives, multi-level converters for drives, and combined inverter/charger solutions.
 Modern microprocessors and DSPs provide good computation power.
 Therefore, we are also working with active damping, harmonic mitigation, sensorless control, and fault diagnostics.

 Electric machines

-Electric machines are the workhorses of industrial processes and future hybrid and electric cars.
-We design, built and test many different kind of machines, e.g. low cost reluctance machines or high performance and high efficient permanent magnet machines.
-Applications includes traction motors for electric vehicles, magnetic gears for efficient and robust mechanical power conversion, linear actuators like lead screws and active suspension systems for energy harvesting or vibration dampening, etc.
+Electric machines are the workhorses of industrial processes and electric vehicles.
+We design, build and test many kinds of machines, e.g. low-cost reluctance machines or high performance and highly efficient permanent magnet machines.
+Applications include traction motors for electric vehicles, magnetic gears for efficient and robust mechanical power conversion, linear actuators like lead screws and active suspension systems for energy harvesting or vibration dampening, etc.

 Hydraulic drive technologies